pooja97/text_similarity/README.md

 ## To Run:
 Method 1 - Cloning the GitHub repository:
     Clone the repository
-    cd to the cloned folder and with that folder run command `docker build -t text-similarity .` using terminal Once the docker image is created run command `docker run -p 80:80 text-similarity`
+    cd to the cloned folder and within that folder run command <br> `docker build -t text-similarity .` using terminal. <br> Once the docker image is created run command `docker run -p 80:80 text-similarity`

 Method 2 - Pulling the image from DockerHub: